Thomas U. P. Charlton: Life and career

 Charlton was born in November 1779 in Camden, South Carolina, to Thomas Charlton Sr. and Lucy Kenan.

-He was admitted to the Georgia bar in 1800, and by the age of 21 he was a member of the Georgia State Legislature.
+He was admitted to the Georgia bar in 1800, and by the age of 21, he was a member of the Georgia State Legislature.

 Charlton became judge of the Eastern Circuit in 1808.

 In 1809, Charlton's book, The Life of Major General James Jackson, was published.
 He was a close friend of both Jackson and governor John Milledge.

 He was mayor of Savannah, Georgia, between 1815 and 1817, then 1819 to 1821.

 Charlton was married three times.
-His first two wives, Emily Walter (married 1803) and Ellen Glasco, each died at young ages.
+His first two wives, Emily Walter (married 1803) and Ellen Glasco, each died young.
 His third wife, Clementine, whom he married when she was 22, survived him by forty years.
 Emily's father, who died when Charlton was around ten, was botanist Thomas Walter.

 Charlton's son, Robert M. Charlton, became a senator.
 His other son, Thomas Jackson Charlton, preceded him in death by two months, aged 29.